 Growing interest in bioenergy production has increased efforts to breed for greater biomass through intra- and inter-generic hybridization.
-Both sorghum (Sorghum bicolor) and sugarcane (Saccharum spp.) are now being bred to enhance the quantity and quality of biomass while maintaining or improving biotic and abiotic stress tolerances.
-The ability to consistently hybridize these species would facilitate the introgression of complementary traits that increase adaptability, yields, and sustainability of each species.
-Previous efforts to hybridize these crops have had limited success, but the discovery of a specific trait in sorghum has eliminated at least one prezygotic barrier to fertilization.
-Techniques to produce a significant amount of seed from crosses between sorghum and Using these methods, our programs have grown 1,371 sugarcane are described. sorghum/saccharum intergeneric hybrid plants.
-Seed set frequency in the intergeneric crosses was affected by sugarcane pollinators, implying that breeding and selection of sugarcane pollen parents could further enhance successful hybridization.
-The Sorghum x Saccharum hybrids described in this paper are now being used for introgression of traits into both species.
+Consequently, increasing emphasis in both sorghum (Sorghum bicolor) and sugarcane (Saccharum spp.) breeding and genetic research is being placed on enhancing both the quantity and quality of biomass and ensuring the sustainability of the crop by minimizing input requirements through breeding for biotic and abiotic stress tolerance.
+The ability to consistently hybridize these species would facilitate the transport of complementary traits that increase adaptability, yields, and sustainability, from one crop to another.
+Previous efforts to hybridize these crops have had limited success, but the discovery of a specific mutant in sorghum has eliminated at least one prezygotic barrier to fertilization.
+Techniques used to produce a significant amount of seed from crosses between sorghum and sugarcane are described.
+Using these methods, our programs have grown 1,371 intergeneric hybrids.
+Seed set in the intergeneric crosses was affected by sugarcane pollinators, implying that breeding and selection of sugarcane pollen parents could further enhance successful hybridization.
+The Sorghum x Saccharum hybrids described in this paper are being used for introgression of traits into both species.
 Unlike previous attempts to hybridize these two genera, sufficient quantities of seedlings were produced to impose selection criteria with the goal of developing a new intergeneric cultivar with potential to be used for sugar or as a biomass feedstock.
 The long-term objective is to combine desirable traits of both sorghum and sugarcane.